jsmarier-courses/midterm-project-thisfeelsimpossible/mpad2003_midterm_kiranbutter.md

 **Screen capture of the pivot table:**

 ![Pivot table with values ward as rows, type as columns and service request IDs as values.](pivtotable.png)<br>
-*Figure 3: This screenshot shows the pivot table, with values ward (rows), type (columns) and service request ID (values)*.
+*Figure 3: This screen capture shows the pivot table, with values ward (rows), type (columns) and service request ID (values)*.

 **Screen capture of the exploratory chart:**

 ![Stacked bar chart of the number of requests per four types.](<Number of Service Requests per Four Public Request Types.png>)
-*Figure 4: This screenshot shows the graph made from the pivot table.
+*Figure 4: This screen capture shows the graph made from the pivot table.
 It shows the number of requests per four public request types*.

 ## 4. Potential Story